hackclub/hackclub/workshops/interactive_sketch/README.md

 This will create a canvas on the website that's the size of your window.

-Next, we're going to call our first ✨magical helper function✨ to prepare the canvas for drawing, initialize the machine learning model, and make the buttons work.
+Next, we're going to call our first three ✨magical helper functions✨ to prepare the canvas for drawing, initialize the machine learning model, and make the buttons work.
 Under the line you just typed in the `setup()` function, add:

 ```js
 p.setup = function() {